 When your possessions and home were damaged and your insurer denied your claim, you can file for casualty loss on your taxes.
 However, according to the IRS, you can only file a claim after damage if it is caused by sudden or unexpected events.
 It should be unusual and not a regular thing that can happen every day.

-Deductible casualty losses examples
+Auto Insurance Tax-deductible casualty losses examples

 - Volcanic eruption